Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ![A portrait of me with the San Francisco skyline in the background.][portrait]

-I'm a graduate student at Stanford University doing my masters in Computer Science.
-I focus mostly on computer systems nowadays, and I previously did my undergrad focusing on computer graphics.
+I'm a recent graduate of the Stanford University Department of Computer Science.
+I just finished my masters focusing on computer systems, and I previously did my undergrad focusing on computer graphics.
 My experience ranges from raytracers to websites, but I mostly like working at the OS level and working with hardware.
 I've worked at Stanford, Facebook/Instagram, and Aqua Satellite.